tsinghua-fib-lab/GNN-Recommender-Systems/README.md

 # GNN based Recommender Systems
 An index of recommendation algorithms that are based on Graph Neural Networks.

+Our survey **Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions** is available on arxiv: [link](https://arxiv.org/pdf/2109.12843.pdf)
 # Table of Contents

 - [GNN in different recommendation stages](#Recommendation-Stages)